thirumurthis/Learnings/java_jvm_crash_tools.md

 Platform related tool like pmap, libumen, valgrid (outside java)

+How to collect the data and analyse it
-#### Native Memory tracker :
+#### Native Memory tracker tool
    - is internal to the JVM, it can only track memory allocated by the JVM. (used internally by JVM)
    - It cann't track memory outside the JVM or by native libraries

   How to collect info?
-  Start the java process for this with `-XX:NativeMemoryTracking=summary` or `-XX:NativeMemoryTracking=detail`, the output level is summary or details.
+  - Start the java process for this with `-XX:NativeMemoryTracking=summary` or `-XX:NativeMemoryTracking=detail`, the output level is summary or details.

- Once started with that flag, then we can use the `jcmd <pid> VM.native_memory` to get the native memory usage detail.
+  - Once started with that flag, then we can use the `jcmd <pid> VM.native_memory` to get the native memory usage detail.

- This command outputs, the memroy usage of different component with the JVM like heap, compilerspace, etc.
+  - This command outputs, the memroy usage of different component with the JVM like heap, compilerspace, etc.

  Gives an idea of which area is growing more memory.